CMV and donor sperm IUI

 CMV and Donor IUI

 The FDA requires that CMV testing be performed on all men who intend to donate sperm.
 A positive result however, doesn’t necessarily mean that a man will be ineligible to donate.
 Sperm banks will obtain semen samples from potential donors and then quarantine those specimens for at least six months.
 During that time, the man may have CMV antibody levels tested several times.
 If the antibody tests indicate the possibility of a CMV infection close to the time of the sperm donation, the man will not be allowed to donate those specimens.
-If the testing is uncertain, those men will also now be allowed to use those specimens.
+If the testing is uncertain, those men will also not be allowed to donate those specimens.
 However, if a man tests positive for CMV IgG only, indicating a past infection, he will be allowed to donate.
 Those samples will be labeled in the sperm bank database as CMV positive.

 If you test negative for CMV antibodies, you should consider choosing sperm from a donor who is also CMV negative.

 Women who are considering attempting pregnancy with donor sperm should include CMV antibody testing as part of their infectious disease screening.
 Those women who have had a past infection are at very low risk of transmitting CMV infection to as fetus.
 They are at little to no risk from using a CMV positive donor.
 Women who have never been exposed to CMV however, should consider using a CMV negative sperm donor.
 Although the risk from CMV positive donors may be small, it is impossible to determine with certainty whether there might be some risk for infection.
 Therefore for the CMV negative woman, these specimens are best avoided.